spearbit-audits/audit-template/README.md

 - These issues can then be written well, polished, properly typeset, etc. This task is mainly aimed at the non-lead security researchers and apprentices in the project.
 Please follow the [style guidelines](https://hackmd.io/@spearbit/S1T63tOqt).

-    - These issues are semi-automatically compiled into a PDF report.
-See [report template](https://github.com/spearbit-audits/report-template).

     - Use the [script](https://github.com/spearbit-audits/compile-issues) to collect issues from the repository into a markdown file.
 This allows the GitHub issues to be the single source of truth.
 Therefore, all the edits can be made directly in the issue.

+    - The above markdown file is semi-automatically compiled into a PDF report.
+See [report template](https://github.com/spearbit-audits/report-template)--you would need to start with the `report.md` file.

     - Use the [script](https://github.com/spearbit-audits/compile-review-comments) to collect review comments from a specified PR into a markdown file.